indeep-xyz/lookup-whois-server/README.md

 ## lookup.sh

-lookup WHOIS server from gTLD string.
+lookup WHOIS server from TLD string.

 ### USAGE

 #### command

-`$ lookup.sh "gTLD"`
+`$ lookup.sh "TLD"`

 #### result

-if succeeded to lookup gTLD then `echo "WHOIS-server's address"`
+if succeeded to lookup TLD then `echo "WHOIS-server's address"`

-if failed to lookup gTLD then `echo ""`
+if failed to lookup TLD then `echo ""`

 ## create-db.sh

-create database of whois-servers by gTLD string. require *gtld.list* at the same location as this script. (include)
+create database of whois-servers by TLD string. require *tld.list* at the same location as this script. (include)

 ### USAGE